domohai/PlantsVsZombies/README.md

 # PlantsVsZombies
-this game is being built with Java Swing press Enter to save the game
+this game is being built with Java Swing, you can press Enter to save progress of the game